bradyt/dart-server/README.md

 refers to.
 It provides all sorts of useful features that aren't possible when your code is treated as plain text.

-To enable analyzer support, add `(setq dart-enable-analysis-server t)` to your `.emacs` file.
+To enable analyzer support, add `(setq dart-server-enable-analysis-server t)` to your `.emacs` file.

 ### Error Checking